ZhuEthan/ZhuEthan.github.io/_posts/2024-04-21-Useful-Ideas-In-Database.md

 title: Useful Ideas in Database
 ---

-This section will record some big ideas in database;
+This section will record some useful ideas in database;

 Transaction ACID: